Postgraduate Research and Skills

 The level of support we can provide for individual students will vary from research project to research project.
 It will be assessed against our ability to offer in-house expertise and the resource availability - as well as the priority of the research being undertaken.

-Those wanting further information on potential opportunities for partnership work around postgraduate research should contact the Postgraduate Research & Skills Officer using the details at the bottom of this page.
+Those wanting further information on potential opportunities for partnership work around postgraduate research should contact the Postgraduate Research and Skills Officer using the details at the bottom of this page.

 SEAHA Centre for Doctoral Training